publiccodenet/about/organization/privacy.md

 * know what personal information we have about you
 * get a copy of the personal information we have about you in a machine readable format (only for people on our mailing list and people who have a contract with the Foundation)
 * tell us if something's wrong so we can correct it
+* ask us to stop processing your personal information under certain circumstances (known as '[the right to object to processing](https://gdpr-info.eu/art-21-gdpr/)')
 * have your personal information deleted

 If you have a question or concern, please [contact us](contact-details.md).
 We hope we can resolve it for you - we'll do this within a month.